markjosephcampbell/Deep_Learning_LSTM_Stock_Predictor/.ipynb_checkpoints/README-checkpoint.md

 3. [Evaluated the performance of each model](#evaluate-the-performance-of-each-model)

 - - -

-## Project planning and setup
-- What environment do we want to work in?
-    - Jupyter, Google Colab, or AWS SageMaker

 ## Instructions

 ### Prepared the data for training and testing